 Before you make any moves, you’ll need to know how much power you want and how much space you have to accommodate a generator.
-This is a simple enough process.
-First, you just need to pay attention to the dimensions of any generator you buy.
+Home generators for example are larger and would supply more power, whereas Back Up Generators are smaller and are meant to only power essential appliances during a power outage.
+You need to pay attention to the dimensions of any generator you buy regardless.
 If the generator is going into a mobile home or a boat, then you obviously won’t have as much room to work with compared to your full backyard or garage.
 The same applies if you have any portability planned for the generator.
 You don’t want to haul around a massive generator with you if you’re going camping, after all.

 While you’re thinking about the more practical concerns with buying a generator, it also might be a good idea to spare a thought for the ideal sound and vibration level that you want.
 Larger generators, often being more powerful, will produce a lot more noise and even vibrations when it’s on.
 If you’re trapped in a boat with a noisy generator that vibrates the entire hull, you’re not going to have such a relaxing time.
 Likewise, you don’t want to go to a shared camping area with a noisy generator where you’ll disturb people and possibly break the park’s rules.